 What types of add-ons need to be signed?

 Extensions (add-ons that add features to Firefox) and language packs will need to be signed.
-Themes (add-ons that change the visual appearance of Firefox), language packs and other types of add-ons do not need to be signed.
+Themes (add-ons that change the visual appearance of Firefox) and other types of add-ons do not need to be signed.

 Where would I encounter unsigned add-ons?